unovue/shadcn-vue/apps/www/src/content/docs/installation/vite.md

   </TabMarkdown>
 </TabsMarkdown>

-### Update tsconfig.json
+### Edit tsconfig/jsconfig.json

-Add the code below to the compilerOptions of your tsconfig.json so your app can resolve paths without error
+Add the code below to the compilerOptions of your `tsconfig.json` or `jsconfig.json` so your app can resolve paths without error

 ```json {4-7}
 {